-If any party does not agree with the outcome of the report on the proposed change, that party shall engage a suitably qualified hydrogeologist and/or an ecologist to prepare a report detailing notify the Council of the reasons for the disagreement which shall be provided to Council within 230 working days from the date that the written notice of the proposed changes was sent to the partyreview report was received.
+If any party does not agree with the proposed change, that party shall engage a suitably qualified hydrogeologist and/or an ecologist to prepare a report detailing the reasons for the disagreement which shall be provided to Council within 30 working days from the date that the written notice of the proposed changes was sent to the party.

-Any change to the GMCP will only be authorised by Council if the technical or administrative assessmentreview of the proposed change clearly indicates that the change will meet Objective 1 of the GMCP.
+Any change to the GMCP will only be authorised by Council if the technical or administrative assessment of the proposed change clearly indicates that the change will meet Objective 1 of the GMCP.

-The Council will provide a reportnotify to the Consent Holders and the Director-General of Conservation of the decision, detailing the reasons for its decision, including the identification and discussion of areas of agreement and disagreement.
+The Council will provide a report to the Consent Holders detailing the reasons for its decision, including the identification and discussion of areas of agreement and disagreement.
 The report will also be provided to the Director-General of Conservation.

-If any changes are made to the GMCP, then a copy of the amended GMCP will be provided to the Consent Holders and the Director_General of Conservation.
+If any changes are made to the GMCP, then a copy of the amended GMCP will be provided to the Consent Holders and the Director General of Conservation.